EthanAVideos/EthanA-Videos-Authentication/README.md

 # Information

-## The Page or Site Is Being Blocked
+### The Page or Site Is Being Blocked?
  Answer: In short, you are being blocked because the developer and the site or server owner are not on good terms right now, or issues, and so the developer has blocked the site.

+### How It Works?
+Answer: In short, we use JavaScript as the main tool and JSON as a Flat File Database (FFBD) for a remote access system, blocking traffic from viewing a page or site.

 ## Development Information